Case Study: GS Shop

-“When we first heard about Ascend,” says Jaiy Won Woo, vice president of Mobile Business Division for GS Shop, “we were excited, but skeptical.
-Testing dozens of potential improvements all at once sounded great, but how could Ascend and its AI be so much better than existing experimentation solutions?”
+“When we first heard about Evolv,” says Jaiy Won Woo, vice president of Mobile Business Division for GS Shop, “we were excited, but skeptical.
+Testing dozens of potential improvements all at once sounded great, but how could Evolv and its AI be so much better than existing experimentation solutions?”

 - Price Displays: How prices were presented to the shopper, including potential discounts